 Well-worn wooden furniture is a farmhouse classic.
 No need for a matching set, however: picking and choosing your furnishings creates a more interesting and authentic style.
-This bedroom, from blog The Willow Farmhouse, shows off an antique chair and dresser.Continue to 38 of 50 below.
+This bedroom, from blog The Willow Farmhouse, shows off an antique chair and dresser that complement the beautiful wood-grain floors.Continue to 38 of 50 below.

 38 of 50

 40 of 50